2kunal6/airflow_tutorial/README.md

 #### Notes
 - Please use sudo for the docker command unless docker is configured to work as a non-root user.
 Here are more details on that: https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user
-- Once this setup is done without any modifications you can view/manage the Airflow server now via http://localhost:8080
+- Once this setup is done without any modifications, the Airflow server becomes available at http://localhost:8080
   - Please use username=airflow and password=airflow
 - Now simply put your python dag files (which we will create later in this tutorial) into the dags folder created above.
 Once we put these dag files in the dags folder created above, they will be available for viewing and running via the Airflow UI.
 - To clean up the environment run: sudo docker compose down --volumes --remove-orphans